-The main purpose of this thread is to offer a guide when using bitcoin or crypto related Faucets, understanding the downsides and risks involved.
+The main purpose of this article is to offer a guide when using bitcoin or crypto related Faucets, understanding the downsides and risks involved.
 The concept of these sites is a homepage full of advertisements or ads and complete small tasks.
 That may be solving a captcha, watching a short video, answering a question, etc. With these small tasks, you get a very small reward also, often a few hundred or thousand satoshis in a particular time.
 If you will ask where do the owners of this sites get their money to pay their users, they get it only from advertisements running or shown to you on their sites.

 Large Transaction fees because of Dusty inputs